gmax-ws/pojo-sp/README.md

 class and finally call the stored procedure.
 The ProcedureManager instance is created using the createInstance() method of ProcedureManagerFactory using a DataSource, a JDBC Connection object as parameter or a class decorated with @JDBC annotation.
 If you need to use transactions a TransactionManager interface is available to use.
-Also all "checked" exceptions are converted to "unchecked" exceptions and it's not mandatory to use a try catch block in your code.
+Also, all "checked" exceptions are converted to "unchecked" exceptions and it's not mandatory to use a try catch block in your code.

 Example: